-The CBTF toured the NorthPoint Health & Wellness Center this summer.
-We are pleased to hear that this important project is now proceeding and are recommending \$9.1 million in continued funding toward that \$67.7 million effort.
+The CBTF toured the NorthPoint Health & Wellness Center in 2016 and are pleased to see construction proceeding on the early phases of this project.
+We are recommending \$18.4 million in continued funding toward that \$67.6 million effort.

 Medical Examiner